 Select the option that says quarantine selected.
 This will send all those malicious files and programs to a quarantine zone in your disk, which you can later navigate to and clean out the contents.

 That should hopefully work, but if you find it difficult to clean it because you can’t find the quarantined zone, not to worry mate!
-Because even if you didn’t get the virus dumpster of your system yourself, step 2 has you covered.
+Because even if you didn’t get the virus dumpster of your system yourself, step 2 has your cover.

 Use a cleaner to clear out the quarantined malware and other junk